-Emily Kahn '19 searches a soil sample for Aztec artifacts at an archaeological site in the village of San Miguel Xaltocan, Mexico.
-The summer research trip, led by Kristin De Lucia, assistant professor of anthropology, aimed to better understand the religious and cultural transformations that took place following the Spanish Conquest.
+A summer research trip led by Kristin De Lucia, assistant professor of anthropology, took students to the village of San Miguel Xaltocan, Mexico, to better understand the religious and cultural transformations that took place following the Spanish Conquest.

 Colgate offers practical, hands-on learning in a variety of industries: business, engineering, communications, health sciences, law, and architecture.